Keyboard shortcuts

 Will these fixes break my code?

-They might, but only if your code was relying on unsound behavior—and you’ll get advance warning.
-Soundness fixes land with future-compatibility warnings first, giving crate authors time to update before the old behavior is removed.
+They might, but only if your code was relying on unsound behavior and you’ll get advance warning in that case.
+Soundness fixes causing non-trivial breakage land with future-compatibility warnings first, giving crate authors time to update before the old behavior is removed.

 How many soundness bugs are there?